 Help them regulate negative emotions

 Being miserable and powerless over negative emotions makes it difficult to be grateful.
 The teen years are a time when teenage brains undergo massive changes, resulting in mood swings.
-Therefore, it is important to teach teenagers emotional regulation in addition to empathy.
+So, it is important to teach teenagers emotional regulation in addition to empathy.

 Show your gratitude toward your teen